 Ground cumin ½ tbsp

 Serving suggestion: Serve with roti or rice.

-Recipe Source: Bal's No-Butter Chicken by Bal Arneson
+Recipe Source: Adapted from Bal's No-Butter Chicken by Bal Arneson